diabetes-page/diabetes.page/README.md

 - A folder that is not a leaf may contain at most one file
 - Don't return password when returning userresource
 - database unique validation?
+- secret key env
+- bcrypt
+- everything should be async?

 ## Rationale